24ocsicnarf/ShopifyStoreProductImporter/README.md

  e.
 Set an inventory item by passing the quantity, primary location id, and inventory item id (came from its product variant) (*used 1 API call for every inventory item set*).
 7. Repeat Step 6 until all products added.
 All product are automatically assigned to their corresponding smart collection.

-So, with 1,000 new products with 20 new categories (assume perfect internet connection), the number of API calls will be:
+*NOT considering internet connection speed*, with 1,000 new products with 20 new categories, the number of API calls will be:

 Procedure | No. of API Calls
 --- | ---: